Senior Education, Health and Care Coordinator

 - Shortlisting Date: Week commencing 12th December 2022

 - Interview Date: Week commencing 19th December 2022

 Useful Information: The closing date is given as a guide.
 We reserve the right to close this vacancy once a sufficient number of applications has been received.
 We strongly advise you to complete your application as soon as possible to avoid disappointment.

 Please note that the advertised dates for interviews may change due to the current Covid-19 situation.
 If they do, we will let you know as soon as possible.
 Your health and wellbeing is our top priority.
 Should you become unwell due to Covid-19 during the recruitment process we would very much appreciate receiving an update from you as soon as possible.

 Richmond and Wandsworth Councils are committed to making our recruitment practices as inclusive as possible for everyone.
 We are committed to promoting equality and diversity and developing a culture that values differences, recognising that employees from a variety of backgrounds bring important and positive contributions to the Councils and can improve the way we deliver services.
 We are proud to be a Disability Confident employer.

 This post is exempted under the Rehabilitation of Offenders Act 1974 and as such appointment to this post will be conditional upon the receipt of a satisfactory response to a check of police records via Disclosure and Barring Service (DBS).
 The Disclosure and Barring Service (DBS) helps employers make safer recruitment decisions and prevent unsuitable people from working with vulnerable groups, including children.
 It replaces the Criminal Records Bureau (CRB) and Independent Safeguarding Authority (ISA).

-To be considered for interview your CV and supporting statementmust highlightyour knowledge, skills and experience listed in attached Job Profile located at the bottom of the advert.
+To be considered for interview your CV and supporting statement must highlight your knowledge, skills and experience listed in the Job Profile located at the bottom

 Richmond and Wandsworth Councils